gerth2/gerth2.github.io/_drafts/programming_language.md

 ##### Combining Bits with Boolean Logic

-C syntax also allows you to ...
+C syntax also allows you to perform the basic boolean operations [we described earlier](link me!)

 ##### Creating Boolean values from Numbers with Comparison